amirfl/react-native-num-textinput/README.md

 A wrapper component for TextInput that accepts only numerical values

 ## Usage
-Donwload or clone the project.
+Donwload or clone the project, or just the component file at [lib/NumericalTextInput.js](https://github.com/amirfl/react-native-num-textinput/blob/master/lib/NumericalTextInput.js).

 ### Inside your parent component: